Money and marriage have always been aligned in my mind.

 My mom later admitted that she remarried so quickly because she needed help.
 Well, what kind of help?
 I often wondered.
 It’s not like serving him dinner every night, cleaning up after him, doing all of his laundry and looking at his fat face and false teeth for 15 years didn’t add to her already over-burdened work load.
 Who was helping whom?

 In recent years, my mother has repeatedly (and I do mean REPEATEDLY) made the following statement: “I’ve always been financially better off whenever I was single.”
 She also says (also repeatedly) that if she had won the lottery, her first stop would have been to a lawyer’s office.

 I have been a divorced mom of two young kids for almost three years, so I’ve already surpassed the length of time that my mom spent as a single mom.
 The difference is that I am much more financially independent than she ever was.
 I earned a degree and built a career before getting married and having kids.
 I am proud that I don’t need financial help from anyone, which empowers me to make good decisions for myself and my kids.
-I can afford to be choosey in selecting a future partner (who’d better be rich).
+I can afford to be choosey in selecting a future partner.

 This mom, 39, is a single mom of two.

 Never miss an offer or update.